-Thousands of young people run away from their homes, are asked to leave their homes, or become homeless in the United States each year.
+Each year, thousands of young people in the United States run away from their homes, may be asked to leave their homes, or become homeless.
 Since 1975, the U.S. government has funded emergency shelter programs for runaway and homeless youth to provide for their immediate needs and promote family reunification.
-Unfortunately, many homeless young people can’t go home.
+Unfortunately, many homeless young people under the age of 18 cannot return home.

-In response to growing concern for youth in need of long-term, supportive assistance that emergency shelter programs were not designed to provide, Congress created the Transitional Living Program for Older Homeless Youth as part of the 1988 Amendments to the Juvenile Justice and Delinquency Prevention Act of 1974.
+In order to address the needs of older youth, Congress created the Transitional Living Program for older homeless youth as part of the 1988 Amendments to the Juvenile Justice and Delinquency Prevention Act of 1974 to address a growing need for long-term, supportive assistance that emergency shelter programs were not providing youth.
 The Family and Youth Services Bureau (FYSB) funded the first transitional living programs in 1990.

-Transitional living programs helped over 5,000 homeless youth transition to life on their own in FY 2016.
+Transitional living programs helped over 2,080 homeless youth transition to life on their own in Fiscal Year 2018.

-Services offered through the Transitional Living Program are designed to help young people who are homeless make a successful transition to self-sufficient living.
-Grantees are required to offer the following services, either directly or by referral:
+Services offered through the Transitional Living Program are designed to help young people who are homeless transition to self-sufficient living.
+Grantees are required to offer the following services, either directly or by referral.

 - Group homes

 - Maternity group homes